dianak111/dianak111/README.md

 - 👀 I’m interested in ...
 Programming!
 - 🌱 I’m currently learning ...
 JavaScript
 - 💞️ I’m looking to collaborate on ...
 Anything :)
-- 📫 How to reach me ... egress-bird.0w@icloud.com
+- 📫 How to reach me:  egress-bird.0w@icloud.com

 <!---
 dianak111/dianak111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.